picuino/freqcounter/pic16f18446/docs/commands.md

 <dt>input ctmu on</dt>
-<dd>Enable measurement of frequency with one decimal more resolution.
+<dd>Enable measurement of frequency with one digit more resolution.
     The measurement is developed with the charge of capacitor (Charge Time Measurement Unit).</dd>